 Students should have an avid interest in science and should be performing at or above their target level.
+Students need to have their suitability for the course confirmed by Mrs Cook.

-Triple award will result in the students obtaining separate GCSEs in Chemistry, Biology and Physics.
+Triple award will result in the students obtaining separate GCSEs in Biology, Chemistry and Physics.
 Each of these GCSEs is made up of:

-- 100% External examinations - With compulsory scientific investigations in lessons.
+- 100% External examinations two x 1 hour 45 mins per subject - With compulsory scientific investigations in lessons.